rqguan/MaNGA-AGN/README.md

             i.
 5 each on left and right.
         b.
 After this step, I tried to use earth-moving distance to directly compare the curves but failed.
             i.
 Meant to compare between curves, taking the mean of the 17 samples then compare to each in the dataset.
         c.
-It turned out that moving a similar but out-of-phase curve is the same a moving a really noisy curve
+It turned out that moving a similar but out-of-phase curve is similar to moving a really noisy curve

     4. Fourier Transform the curve and find the strongest frequency.

         a.
 The bicone structure occures twice a cycle.
         b.
-With 2 cycles of daya in a curve, the strongest frenquency should be 2 Hz (index 4 in data), assuming the bicone is strong.
+With 2 cycles of data in a curve, the strongest frenquency should be 2 Hz (index 4 in data), assuming the bicone is strong.
         ---- [1st Filter] ----

             i.
 Origin value of the curve need to be set to 0 to avoid saturates the FT @ x=0 ii.
 Therefore normalization and minimum value aligned to the origin are required

         c.
-Frequenct above 50Hz makes no sense so they are truncated.
+Frequency above 50Hz makes no sense so they are truncated.
         d.
-The difference between the first 4 strongest frequency shall be large, as the sample suggest.
+The difference between the first 4 strongest frequency shall be large, as the 17 samples suggest.
         ---- [2nd Filter] ----
         e.
-Frequency of 1 Hz and 3 Hz are allowed but has to be weaker than 2 Hz, we use the sample to limit an empiracle value.
+Frequency of 1 Hz and 3 Hz are allowed but has to be weaker than the 2 Hz peak, we use the sample to limit to an empiracle value.
         ---- [3rd Filter] ----
         f.
 During thr process, spacial features are integrated into a radial curve, therefore lost.

     5. Addressing to the lost of spacial data.

         a.
 Try to do a FT to the r=0R~0.5R as well as r=0.5R~R.
             i.
-Thus we can eliminate the ones only has two outer bright dots instead of "bicone" ii.
-But dubiously bicones would be washed out.
+Thus we can eliminate the ones only have two outer bright dots instead of a continuous "bicone" though out the R direction. ii.
+Downside is that not-so-obvious bicones would be washed out.